19hours/sg-statutes/Acts/Planning Act.md

 (b) any officer in the employment of a statutory authority which has been approved by the Minister for the purpose.

+(3A) Without prejudice to subsections (2) and (3), the competent authority may, with the approval of the Minister, authorise generally or specially any person to perform any or all of the functions conferred on the competent authority by sections 27 and 31, subject to the direction and control of the competent authority.

+[17/2005 wef 15/07/2005]

-(4) Any officer who is authorised (whether generally or specially) under subsection (2) to perform the functions of the competent authority under this Act shall be deemed to be —
+(4) Any officer or person who is authorised (whether generally or specially) under subsection (2) or (3A) to perform the functions of the competent authority under this Act shall be deemed to be —

 (a) a public officer for the purposes of this Act; and

 (b) a public servant within the meaning of the Penal Code (Cap.
 224).

+[17/2005 wef 15/07/2005]

 ## PART II